ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Background Summary

-The significance of this dataset extends beyond academic research.
-It can be useful for policy decisions and strategies, and for developing agricultural practices which minimize harm to bees.
-The dataset can help screen for bee-friendly chemicals and natural products, which help with the development of agricultural systems that promote bee health.
-Moreover, the dataset is designed with accessibility and interoperability in mind.
+Finally, the significance of this dataset extends beyond academic research.
+The dataset can help screen for bee-friendly chemicals and natural products, which help with the development of agricultural systems that promote bee health \cite{bee_health, Chen2022}.
+It can also be useful for policy decisions and strategies, particularly for evidence based decisions, e.g. assessing the impact of changing regulations and R\&D funding on the number of first-in-class type of compounds developed over time.
+ApisTox is designed with accessibility and interoperability in mind.
 This is intended to foster collaboration among researchers and encourage the development of novel, innovative solutions to protect bee populations.
-In conclusion, the creation of this new, state-of-the-art dataset for bee toxicity addresses a critical gap in existing data resources, offering a comprehensive, reliable, and accessible tool for studying the complex factors affecting bee health.
+In conclusion, the creation of this new, high quality dataset for bee toxicity addresses a critical gap in existing data resources, offering a comprehensive, consistent, and accessible tool for studying the complex factors affecting bee health.